shorock/islandora_satis/README.md

 ### Fake composer.jsons

-The Islandora 7.x modules have not included composer.json files in their releases.
-It is possible to make a verbose satis.json file that mocks up what would have been in composer.jsons, had they been included.
+The Islandora 7.x modules do not generally include composer.json files in their releases.
+It is possible to make a verbose satis.json file that mocks up what would have been in composer.jsons, if they had been included.

 ### Build a builder

 In a fit of yak-shaving, I built a generator-generator.
 It's Python 3 (yeah, yeah, PHP project, coulda-woulda).

-build.py turns modules.yml into satis.json.
-The Satis (PHP-CLI) package turns satis.json into a static repository based on GitHub tags.
+build.py turns `modules.yml` into `satis.json`.
+The Satis (PHP-CLI) package turns `satis.json` into a static repository based on release tag info from GitHub.

 ### Install and use